mikkokam/NUI/README.md

 4. **Contextual Environments** - Responsive to the context, suggesting what the next interaction could be.
 5. **The Super Real** - The UI elements not only feel real, but we also perceive them to be *super real* as their character can change in a way that is almost magical.
 6. **Social Interaction** - UI should be streamlined, enabling more opportunities for users to engage and interact with other users instead of the system’s interface.
-7. **Spatial Relationships** - Represent information as objects, not symbols.
+7. **Spatial Relationships** - Represent information as such, as objects - not symbols of the information.
 8. **Seamlessness** - Sensors, and the use of gestural UI's enable interactions to feel seamless.
 There are fewer barriers between the user and information.